Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ### Tor Search Engine<a name="searchEngine"></a>
 More akin to a curated list than a search engine, the web app [described here](https://github.com/Permissionless-Software-Foundation/psf-docs/blob/master/pips/PIP004.md) will be developed to allow Tor-based websites, with their ephemeral `.onion` addresses, to be easily found and browsed.
 Ecommerce sites can promote themselves, allowing an advertising market to emerge.
 This web app will build upon the uncensorable publishing application described above.

 This app will mostly be run by [Mirror nodes in a hybrid peer-to-peer network](https://honest.cash/christroutner/hybrid-p2p-networks-1051).
 The PSF token will align incentives and reduce spam.
-This will allow cryptocurrency-based services to conduct business and be ‘found’ easily, while still using the Tor network for robust censorship resistance.
+This will allow cryptocurrency-based services to conduct business and be ‘found’ easily, while still using the Tor network for robust protection from censorship by state actors.

 ### Filecoin Bridge<a name="fileHosting"></a>
 Members of the Foundation are monitoring the development of the [Filecoin network](https://filecoin.io/).
-PSF plans to be at the cutting edge of the technology as it developers.
+PSF plans to be at the cutting edge of the technology as it develops.
 The primary goal of this work is to build a 'bridge' that will allow BCH or PSF tokens to be used to pay for file storage on the Filecoin network.

 Building this bridge will greatly complement the other PSF projects, by making the applications even harder to censor, easier to use, and thus more valuable.